morshedik/Cancer-Classification-Project/README.md

 | SCGB2A2 | 35.46     |
 | SFTPA1  | 34.84     |

+### **Model Training Results**
+- Accuracy: Achieved 100% accuracy on both training and test sets, evaluated with 5-fold cross-validation (average 1.00 ± 0.00).
+This suggests perfect separation, likely driven by genes like KLK3 (high in PRAD) and SFTPB (high in LUAD).
+- Overfitting Checks: Conducted feature reduction (50 and 30 genes), scaling, regularization (C=0.01), and PCA (50 components), all maintaining 100% accuracy, indicating biological separability rather than overfitting.
+No sample or patient ID overlap found.

 ### **Preprocessed Data Example**
 ```plaintext
    sample           primary_disease           KLK3   SFTPB  KLK2  SCGB2A2  SFTPA1